-This Unit is a mandatory Unit of the Higher Geography Course and is also available as a free-standing Unit.
+This Unit is an optional Unit in the Scottish Studies award at SCQF level 6, and is also available as a free-standing Unit.
 The Unit Specification should be read in conjunction with the Unit Support Notes which provide advice and guidance on delivery, assessment approaches and development of skills for learning, skills for life and skills for work.
-Exemplification of the standards in this Unit is given in Unit Assessment Support.